 Councils can help restore nature and fight climate breakdown by doubling local tree cover.
 Land Registry data suggests that councils collectively own 1.5 million acres of land in England and Wales, making them even larger landowners than the Forestry Commission.
 Councils can also influence how land is used across their local authority areas by changing Local Plans and working with other landowners.

-Climate Action groups, together with Friends of the Earth, are calling on councils to set this long-term goal to double tree cover in their local authority areas, as part of a local Climate Action Plan (pdf).
+Local action groups, together with Friends of the Earth, are calling on councils to set this long-term goal to double tree cover in their local authority areas, as part of a local Climate Action Plan.

 By publicly supporting a target to double local tree cover, councils can send a strong signal to the government to unlock more funding for trees, and encourage local landowners to grow more trees.